tbvns/GhostTrainer/README.md

 - To open the trainer, click quickly two time on escape
 - to close it, click on time on escape
 > [!Note]
-> Custom keybind are not implemented yet, if enought people care about this project, I may update it.
+> Custom keybinding are not implemented yet, if enough people care about this project, I may update it.

 ## Other thing:
 - You can change the app's settings in the launcher